kdorff/esphome-display-panel/README.md

 * Model and pics https://www.thingiverse.com/thing:5607245
 * Code https://github.com/kdorff/esphome/tree/main/tft-office

-# How to use esphome-dislay-panel
+# How to use esphome-display-panel

 I will highlight the important features of the [tft-office](https://github.com/kdorff/esphome/tree/main/tft-office)